-As a result of the Covid-19 pandemic, the summer exam season was cancelled and the exam and assessment results for this year were not published as performance measures.
+As a result of the Covid-19 pandemic, the summer exam seasons in 2020 and 2021 were cancelled and replaced by Teacher Assessed Grades.
+Exam and assessment results for these years were not published as performance measures as they are not comparable with previous examination results.